Why is an ‘about me’ section critical to your website?

 You would write…

 Otherwise, it just won’t make sense.
-Once you have chose your style, it should be mirrored throughout your site – don’t start off with ‘I’ and then move on to ‘Martin’ or ‘We’ in other pages, as it will just confuse your audience.
+Once you have chosen your style, it should be mirrored throughout your site – don’t start off with ‘I’ and then move on to ‘Martin’ or ‘We’ on other pages, as it will just confuse your audience.

 Should I write my About page myself?

-If you’re engaging a copywriter, then my advice is to script something yourself first, and then pass it to them to polish it for publication on your site.
-It would often be the first piece of content for your new website, and so letting your copywriter loose on this, and getting it finished before continuing with the rest of your content, will really help them to understand you, your business, and your aspirations.
+If you’re engaging a copywriter, then my advice is to script something yourself first and then pass it to them to polish it for publication on your site.
+It would often be the first piece of content for your new website, so letting your copywriter loose on this, and getting it finished before continuing with the rest of your content, will really help them to understand you, your business, and your aspirations.

-If you’re writing your website about us content yourself, then take a look at the style used on other websites, decide on a style that you like which you think would appeal to your prospective clients, and then write about yourself or your company in that same style.
-Make sure you get other opinions on it, and don’t forget that you are writing for your audience – not for yourself.
+If you’re writing your website about us content yourself, then take a look at the style used on other websites, decide on a style you like that you think would appeal to your prospective clients, and then write about yourself or your company in that same style.
+Make sure you get other opinions on it and don’t forget that you are writing for your audience – not for yourself.

 Summarising your Website About Us Strategy

-The best website About Us pages are ones that are transparent and honest, and which really allow your visitors to get to know you, why you’re doing what you do, and how you provide a brilliant service.
+The best website About Us pages are ones that are transparent and honest, and really allow your visitors to get to know you, why you’re doing what you do, and how you provide a brilliant service.
 Don’t drag it on and on – make it succinct.
 Above all – make sure you choose the right title (About Me, About Us, About Martin), be consistent with that title within the page content itself, and be consistent across the rest of your site.

 Why not go and take a look at your About Us page right now?
 See if it achieves everything we’ve recommended above, and try to judge whether it would resonate with your prospective audience.

 Drop a comment below to let me know your thoughts – or point us at your page and ask our opinion.